kbrsh/moon/src/api/global-api.md

 ```

 Used to create custom components, usable in HTML like `<my-component></my-component>`.
 Can take all options a Moon instance takes (except `el`)

+A component can take all of the options of a Moon instance, and is essentially an instance with special behavior.